 Best Bets get above-average mpg, class-average or better reliability, class-average or better crash-test ratings, and our recommendation.

 These city and highway gas mileage estimates are for the model's standard trim configurations.
 Where there are optional features, packages or equipment that result in higher gas mileage, those fuel-economy estimates are not included here.

 By Rick Popely

-Exterior The Park Avenue has the same basic look as Buick's other sedans, only bigger.
-At 207 inches stem to stern, it is 7 inches longer than the LeSabre, its lower-priced, family-oriented counterpart.
+Exterior The Park Avenue has the same basic look as Buicks other sedans, but it is bigger.
+At 207 inches from stem to stern, it is 7 inches longer than the LeSabre, Buicks lower-priced, family-oriented counterpart.

-Leather is standard on the Ultra, optional on the base, and the wood trim in the Ultra is real.
-The spacious trunk holds 19 cubic feet of cargo, and a pass-through behind the rear center armrest accommodates long, narrow items.
+Leather is standard on the Ultra and optional on the base model, and the wood trim in the Ultra is real.
+The spacious trunk holds 19 cubic feet of cargo.

-Under the Hood Base models come with a 205-horsepower 3.8-liter V-6, and Ultras pack a supercharged version of this engine with 240 horsepower.
-The base engine takes regular gas and the supercharged one requires premium fuel.
+Under the Hood Base models come with a 205-horsepower 3.8-liter V-6 engine, and Ultras pack a supercharged version of this engine with 240 hp.
+The base engine takes regular gasoline, and the supercharged one requires premium gas.
 Both team with a four-speed automatic transmission.

 Safety StabiliTrak, a lateral-skid control feature, is standard on the Ultra and optional on the base model.
 Side-impact airbags for the front seats and antilock brakes are standard on both, and traction control is standard on the Ultra and optional on the base model.